ctrueden/ctrueden.github.io/_pages/deus/SessionMon04.md

 Well, they head inside.
 No alarms are triggered, so far as Bryce can tell.
 So far, so good. . . .

-The party heads down five levels, inside the stairwell they've seen ((NPCAdana|Adana Cassenti)) descend further in, and are unable to descend further.
+The party heads down five levels, inside the stairwell they've seen [Adana Cassenti](NPCAdana) descend further in, and are unable to descend further.
 Ariona suggests that Vito try, so he exits Ian's body and attempts to go through the floor, but it's as if there's a force field there preventing him from descending further.

 Since Vito fails, Ariona tries again.
 Astonishingly, this time her foot is able to push slowly into the floor.
 It's not easy, but she eventually is able to push halfway through.
 At this point, she grabs Nikolai's ankle and attempts to pull him through as well; this is successful only as long as she's touching him.
 So, one at a time, the rest of the party is pulled through the floor by Ariona.